Pup2Home

 Convenience sampling and snowball sampling were in play here so I could gather enough participants.

-I would love to talk to younger and older individuals with potentially different pain points and needs!
+I would love to further my research by talking to younger and older individuals with potentially different pain points and needs!

 Age: Early 20s